 - The Access Point would get stuck in the “Adopting”

 Either way, I found that the Access Points could not be pinged while attached to the new switch.
-As it was getting late, my temporary fix was to plug in my APs to the old switch and plug the old switch into the new switch.
+Being dinner time, my temporary fix was to plug in my APs to the old switch and plug the old switch into the new switch.

 Trail an Error